If you move abroad or are already living abroad, there are some things that you should keep in mind.

 Persons moving abroad

-If you are moving abroad you must submit your new address and the account number to which your pension should be paid.
+If you are moving abroad you please submit your new address to the Tax Agency.
+The account number to which your pension should be paid could also need to be changed would then need to be registered with Swedbank's account registry.

 What to do when moving abroad